VHSgunzo/uruntime/README.md

      --runtime-portable-config           Create a portable config folder to use as $XDG_CONFIG_HOME --runtime-portable-cache            Create a portable cache folder to use as $XDG_CACHE_HOME --runtime-help                      Print this help
-     --runtime-version                   Print version of Runtime
+     --runtime-unshare                   Try to use unshare user and mount namespaces --runtime-version                   Print version of Runtime
      --runtime-signature                 Print digital signature embedded in RunImage --runtime-addsign    'SIGN|/file'   Add digital signature to RunImage